Beauty awards launched by Blidworth app creator sees big wins for Mansfield area

 “We are honoured to have so many local winners and we hope this encourages other local businesses to get involved in next years awards.”

-Melissa Platts, 16, from Mansfield, secured the rising star award for starting her own beauty business and showing extremely high standards in her practices.
+Award winners included 16-year-old Melissa Platts, from Mansfield, who was named rising star for starting her own beauty business and showing extremely high standards in her practices.

 Kymberley Green, a Mansfield Woodhouse-based mobile nail technician won mobile business of the year.